DickerDackel/pygame-teletype/README.md

 The process shouldn't be too resource intensive, since every letter is blitted onto a surface that's kept in the class.
 Line breaks as well as scrolling are implemented.

-Run and look into eleprinter-demo for an example.
+Run and look into teletype-demo for an example.

 ## How it's done